TeamSHIRO/KURO/docs/kuro_booting_convention.md

 2. Set the `ks_address` field to the virtual address where the segment has been loaded into memory.
 3. Set the `ks_size` field to the size of the segment in memory in bytes.
 4. Set the `ks_align` field to the same value as the `p_align` field in the ELF program header for the segment.

-#### ke_stack_start

-64-bit unsigned integer that specifies the start address of the stack.
-The stack is located at the bottom of the executable memory, and it grows downwards.
-The bootloader must set the stack pointer to the top of the stack before transferring control to the entry point of the executable.

-#### ke_stack_size

-64-bit unsigned integer that specifies the size of the stack.
-The stack size is implementation-defined.

 ## Farewell